guzzle/guzzle/docs/clients.rst

 cert
 ----

-Set to a string to specify the path to a file containing a PEM formatted client side certificate.
+:Summary: Set to a string to specify the path to a file containing a PEM
+    formatted client side certificate.
 If a password is required, then set to an array containing the path to the PEM file in the first array element followed by the password required for the certificate in the second array element.
+:Types:
+    - string
+    - array
+:Default: None

 .. code-block:: php